Simon Heslop: York City

 Heslop signed for his hometown club York City, who were newly relegated into the National League, on 20 June 2016 on a two-year contract.
 He captained York as they beat Macclesfield Town 3–2 at Wembley Stadium in the 2017 FA Trophy Final on 21 May.

 Heslop requested a transfer in early November 2017, with manager Martin Gray dropping him from the team as a result.
 Heslop joined National League club Eastleigh on 16 November 2017 on a one-month loan.
 He made his debut two days later, starting in a 2–0 home defeat to Barrow.
 Heslop scored his first goal for Eastleigh in a 3–3 draw away to F.C.
 Halifax Town on 25 November 2017 with a shot from Chris Zebroski's cross.
 He made five appearances and scored one goal for Eastleigh, with the club opting to not extend his loan.
 York manager Martin Gray reiterated that Heslop would not be considered for selection upon his return to the club.

 Heslop was ruled out for the rest of the 2018–19 season in February 2019, with a knee injury that required a second operation.
 He was not offered a new contract at the end of the season but was invited to return for pre-season training.

 Boston United

 Heslop signed for National League North club Boston United on 6 February 2020.

 Blyth Spartans

 Heslop signed for National League North club Blyth Spartans on 26 August 2020.

 Scarborough Athletic

 On 10 August 2021, Heslop signed for Scarborough Athletic.
 Following promotion to the National League North at the end of his first season, Heslop extended his contract till the end of the 2022–23 season.
+He departed the club in July 2023.

+Later career

+In July 2024, Heslop joined fellow NPL Division One East side Bridlington Town.
+After one season with the club, he joined Northern Counties East Premier Division side Pickering Town.